-Where a student has failed to make sufficient progress with academic targets, study habits or behaviour targets at Stage 0, or a serious issue arises, the student should be referred to the Tutor.
-Parents/carers will be notified when an Action Plan is elevated to Stage 1 Cause for Concern.
-The Tutor will discuss concerns with the student and identify any mitigating circumstances to determine whether the Action Plan is Stage 1: Disciplinary or Stage 1: Support.
-If the student has mitigating circumstances affecting their attendance or approach to study, the Tutor may put additional support in place within the targets set.
-The Tutor may add pastoral targets to any existing subject targets and set a review date (usually 3-4 weeks).
-If the student does not respond to Stage 1 targets then the Tutor will refer the Action Plan to the Head of House (HoH).
+Where there are emerging patterns of concern, a student's Action Plan should be elevated to Stage 1 (by a Teacher or the Tutor), to indicate the need for closer monitoring and intervention.
+The aim of Stage 1 Intervention is to provide support and direction to help a student tackle the cause of any concerns.
+Parents/carers will be notified when an Action Plan is elevated to Stage 1, so that they are aware of emerging concerns and can support the student at home.
+The subject Teacher or Tutor will discuss concerns with the student.
+If the student has extenuating circumstances affecting their attendance or approach to study, the Subject Teacher or Tutor may put additional support in place via the targets set.
+A Tutor may add pastoral targets to any existing subject targets and set a review date (usually 3-4 weeks).
+If the student does not respond to Stage 1 targets, the Tutor or Head of Subject will refer the student to the Head of House (HoH).

-Stage 2 - Head of House Monitoring
+Stage 2 Intervention: Head of House Concern

-In persistent or more serious cases of breaching the code of conduct, a student will be referred to the Head of House.
+In the case of persistent concerns or more serious breaches of the Code of Conduct, a student will be referred to the Head of House.
+This referral may be made by the Tutor or the Head of Subject (if the Stage 1 AP was instigated by a subject teacher).
 Heads of House will contact parents/carers if an Action Plan is elevated to Stage 2.
-The HoH will discuss concerns with the student and identify any mitigating circumstances to determine whether the Action Plan is Stage 2: Disciplinary or Stage 2: Support.
-If the student has mitigating circumstances affecting their attendance or approach to study, the HoH may put additional support or reasonable adjustments in place, alongside targets.
+The HoH will discuss concerns with the student and help to identify key barriers to success.
+If the student has extenuating circumstances affecting their attendance or approach to study, the HoH may put additional support or reasonable adjustments in place, alongside targets.
+The student will be enrolled in the HOH workshop as well as any appropriate subject workshops.
 The HoH will agree pastoral targets with the student and set a review date (usually within 3-4 weeks).
-At the end of the agreed period, the Head of

-House will review progress by consulting all teacher comments on the Action Plan and any new notes added to MyProgress.
-If progress is good the Head of House will allow the student to 'step down' from STAGE 2.
-If there is some but not sufficient improvement, the Head of House may set an additional review date.
-If there is very little progress or no attempt to improve, the Head of House, will refer the student to STAGE 3.
-Disciplinary Action Plans will be referred to the Director of Student Engagement for Formal Warning and Support Action Plans will be referred to the Director of Student Support for the monitoring under the Fitness to Study Procedure.
+At the end of the agreed period, the Head of House will review progress by reviewing student and teacher comments on the Action Plan, levels of attendance, and any new notes or progress data added to MyProgress.
+If progress is good, the Head of House will allow the student to 'step down' from Stage 2 to Stage 1.
+If there is some but not sufficient improvement, the Head of House may extend targets for a further 1-3 weeks.
+If there is very little progress and/or little attempt to engage with interventions, the Head of House will refer the student to Stage 3.
+Heads of House will refer to the Director of Student Engagement, where barriers to success are largely behavioural or to the Director of Student Support, where barriers are largely related to health, wellbeing or SEND.